Code-Institute-Submissions/My-Weather/README.md

 There were no major issues in the development of this application.

 ## Testing
 * For the testing portion of this project, I used W3C HTML Validation Service to validate my HTML, and again I used W3C CSS Validation to validate my CSS.
-Below I have linked the screenshots of my error free [HTML](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/validator%20images/HTML_Validation.png) and [CSS](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/validator%20images/CSS_Validation.png).
+Below I have linked the screenshots of my error free [HTML](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/testing_screenshot/validator%20images/HTML_Validation.png) and [CSS](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/testing_screenshot/validator%20images/CSS_Validation.png).

 To test the entire application I used a Chrome extension [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools).
 Lighthouse is an open-source, automated tool for improving the quality of web pages.
-I have attached a [screenshot]() of the automation testing report that was performed on the website.
+I have attached a [screenshot](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/testing_screenshot/index_chrome_lighthouse_test_screenshot.PNG) of the automation testing report that was performed on the website.

 ## Deployment
 ### Local Deployment
 * Assuming you are using Gitpod, download the gitpod extension for [Chrome](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/gitpod/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search).
 * Return to my github repository.
 * On the upper right corner of the repository there is a green "Gitpod" button, click it, this will take you to Gitpod.
 * Create an account if you do not have one, otherwise login.
 * Github may ask you to authorize Gitpod.
-Click "Authorize gitpod-io
+Click "Authorize gitpod-io.
 * Gitpod will now open the repository.

 ### Remote Deployment